readthedocs/readthedocs.org/docs/dev/design/telemetry.rst

 ~~~~~~~~~~~~~~

 We can get a json with all dependencies with ``conda list --json``.
-That command gets all the root dependencies and their dependencies,
+That command gets all the root dependencies and their dependencies
+(there is no way to list only the root dependencies),
 so we may be collecting some noise, but we can use ``pip list`` as a secondary source.

 .. code-block::